davegill/TWC_VALIDATION/README_JSON.md

 		},
 ```

    - The `COMPILERS` factor is the generic name given to the actual comparison test of interest.
-For example, different levels of optimzations, CPU vs GPU, a collection of compilers, etc. These names (here, `A`, `B`, and `C`) need to match the strings AFTER the DATE in the MPAS model output.
+For example, different levels of optimzations, CPU vs GPU, a collection of compilers, etc. These names (here, `A`, `B`, and `C`) need to match the strings AFTER the DATE in the MPAS model output FILENAMES.
 This needs to be modified for a particular case.
 ```

 		{